Frank Wead: Naval aviation

-Wead received a permanent promotion to lieutenant (junior grade) on 3 June 1919 (as of 1 January 1920, he remained in the temporary rank of lieutenant).
+Wead received a permanent promotion to Lieutenant (junior grade) on 3 June 1919 (as of 1 January 1920, he remained in the temporary rank of Lieutenant).
 In the late summer of 1919, Wead requested naval aviation flight training at Aeronautic Station Pensacola, Florida.
 His request was approved and he was assigned to Class 1 (the first class of regular officers sent to Pensacola after the commencement of World War I), on 15 September 1919.
 Wead reported to Pensacola and was billeted in a two-man room with Lieutenant (j.g.)
-Ralph Eugene Davison, a classmate at the Naval Academy.
+Ralph Davison, a classmate at the Naval Academy.
 Wead was assigned to a training flight team with two other officers and former classmates, Lieutenants (j.g.)
-Robert Morse Farrar and Calvin T. Durgin.
+Robert Morse Farrar and Calvin Thornton Durgin.
 In addition to basic and advanced flight and navigation, the students were trained on a catapult installed on a barge at Pensacola.
 Wead was designated a United States Naval Aviator on 17 April 1920; his wife, Minnie "Min" Wead, pinned his golden wings to his uniform.
-He was promoted to lieutenant on 1 July 1920.
+On Saturday, 5 June 1920, Lieutenant Wead was appointed a naval aviator, along with Lieutenants Felix Stump, Robert Morse Farrar, Homer Webb Clark, Robert Walton Fleming, Stanton Hall Wooster, Ralph E. Davison, John Dale Price, Calin Thornton Durgin, and Henry James White.
+Wead was promoted to Lieutenant on 1 July 1920.

 Wead began to promote Naval Aviation after World War I through air racing, speed competitions and several naval aviation articles he submitted for publishing in the United States Naval Institute Proceedings magazine.
 This competition, mainly against the United States Army Air Service (and its leading racer, Jimmy Doolittle), helped push U.S. military aviation forward.
 These competitions would give naval aviation a much-needed spotlight in the public eye.
 The public attention that it generated helped push Congress to fund the advancement of military aviation.
 After World War I he was a test pilot for the Navy.